-Small Town Boredom are Fraser McGowan and Colin Morrison from Paisley, Scotland.
+Small Town Boredom were Fraser McGowan and Colin Morrison.

 Characterised by their pared-down, minimal compositions, Small Town Boredom created beautifully melancholic songs, with whispered, confessional lyrics.

 Their seminal debut album of quiet lo-fi torch songs, Autumn Might Have Hope, was released by The Remains Of My Estate in late 2007.
 The unwavering band and label ethos 'to make something of beauty' meant that the record was released as a limited vinyl LP with download, and was met with warm acclaim despite minimal promotion.

 A soundtrack for intense self-reflection, Autumn Might Have Hope forges affecting melodies from delicate instrumentation, subtle field recordings and lo-fi ambient experiments.
 Songs are achingly paced and underpinned by McGowan's hushed lyrics, sung with uniquely heavy-hearted vocals which were described by one critic as 'exuding a kind of lethargy of broken dreams'.